 Fire up your smoker and create two zones for direct and indirect heating.
 Heat up one side of the smoker to 225 degrees Fahrenheit and leave out the other side to remain flameless.

 Setting up the grill correctly is important, since one wrong move can ruin your scrumptious meal.
-If the temperature is too high (higher than 225 degrees), then your once juicy pork chops can turn jerky in a matter of minutes.
+If the temperature is too high (higher than 225 degrees).

 STEP 5 – Season the Chops with Pepper